 The Skagit Valley College Foundation was founded in 1978 for the exclusive purpose of supporting educational opportunities for Skagit Valley College.
-Outstanding community support enables the SVC Foundation to secure resources to assist students, enhance innovative instruction and support campus development programs.
+Thanks to outstanding community support, the SVC Foundation has helped make Skagit Valley College a premier educational institution.
+The SVC Foundation works to secure resources to assist students, enhance innovative instruction and support campus development programs.
 A board of governors-volunteers who represent communities in Skagit, Island and San Juan counties-governs the SVC Foundation.
 For more information on the SVC Foundation or how to support Skagit Valley College programs and students, visit the SVC Foundation at www.skagit.edu/foundation or call 360.416.7717.